deep-diver/LLM-As-Chatbot/README.md

 # Alpaca-LoRA as a service

 Demonstrate Alpaca-LoRA as a Chatbot service with [Alpaca-LoRA](https://github.com/tloen/alpaca-lora) and [Gradio](https://gradio.app/).
 Main features include:
-- it enables batch inference by aggregating requests until the previous requests are finished (fixed at 4)
+- enables batch inference by aggregating requests until the previous requests are finished

-- it achieves context aware by keeping chatting history with the following string:
+- achieves context aware by keeping chatting history with the following string format:

 ```python
 f"""